leandrolanzieri/riot-course/slides/03-riot-basics/riot-basics.md

 - Each directory in `boards` creates a board module<br>
   &#x21d2; `BOARD=<board module name>`

-- MCU family and model used are defined in `Makefile.include`
+- MCU family and model used are defined in `Makefile.features`

 - The list of features provided (e.g MCU peripheral) is defined in `Makefile.features`